zzzprojects/learn-orm/tutorials/what-is-new-in-csharp-8/unmanaged-constructed-types.md

 }
 ```

 The above example defines the generic `Point3D<T>` type.
-The `Point3D<double>` type is an unmanaged type and for any unmanaged type, you can create a pointer to a variable of this type or allocate a block of memory on the stack for instances of this type as shown below.
+The `Point3D<double>` type is an unmanaged type, and for any unmanaged type, you can create a pointer to a variable of this type or allocate a block of memory on the stack for instances of this type as shown below.

 ```csharp
 Span<Point3D<double>> points = stackalloc[]